elangrr/testnet_guide/empower/README.md

 if the `catching_up` stated `false` then your node is already synced and you can proceed create validator

-IF YOUR PEERS IS NOT CONNECTED USE SNAPSHOT!!
-SCROLL DOWN!!!
+IF YOUR PEERS IS NOT CONNECTED USE [SNAPSHOT](https://github.com/elangrr/testnet_guide/blob/main/empower/README.md? plain=1#L209)

 Get the faucet on Empower discord server